Akira Fudo: Creation and development

 Go Nagai created Akira Fudo following the cancellation of Demon Lord Dante.
 Toei Animation approached Nagai about turning Dante into a television series.
 The producers wanted certain elements toned down, and a more human-like demon created.
 Devilman was born as a result.
 Based on the audience's reaction, Nagai regarded Akira as someone who fights for survival.
 The television series takes a simplistic approach to Akira: "Evil vs. Evil, revolving around a hero.
 Evil takes over a human body, and to protect Miki, the girl he loves, the hero participates in the human world and battles evil".
 Meanwhile, the Akira from the manga took a different path.
 Nagai points out how Akira's manga persona suffers much more than the anime persona as the narrative progresses.
 Originally, Nagai designed Devilman to focus solely around Akira's transformation into a fighter, and the violence resulted from having this type of dark character.
 However, Nagai changed his mind about the themes of Devilman and refrained from using fighting in favor of an anti-war message.
-In regards to Akira's Devilman persona, Nagai did not aim to give him a "nightmare"-like design but ended up writing accidentally in a similar fashion to the mecha Mazinger Z. In retrospective, he finds Devilman's overall design to be weird and wonders why did he make him like that.
+In regards to Akira's Devilman persona, Nagai did not aim to give him a "nightmare"-like design but ended up writing accidentally in a similar fashion to the mecha Mazinger Z. In retrospective, he has stated he finds Devilman's overall design to be weird and wonders why he made him like that.
 For the anime adaptation, a different design was provided for Devilman which consisted of underwears much to Nagai's disliking.

 In the climax of the manga, Nagai wanted to show Akira at his lowest.
 The most notable example is when Akira discovers that Miki has been killed by humans and, in a fit of rage, Akira murders all of them, claiming that they were not humans.
 Through this narrative, Nagai wanted to show readers the chaos of wars regardless of which side one is on.
 Nagai says that the death of Miki had a major impact on the protagonist as it was "peace".
-This scene was done as Nagai thought that the hero saving the damsel-in-distress was too ordinary in mangas.
+This scene was done as Nagai thought that the hero saving the damsel-in-distress was too ordinary in manga.